mpavelka/miloslavpavelka-blog/_posts/2020-02-20-aes-encryption-in-android-and-python.md

 VGhpcyBpcyBhIHNlY3JldCB0ZXh0Lg==
 ```

 **AES Key** is a binary string of fixed length.
-For AES-256 encryption a 256 bit key must be used.
+For AES-256 encryption a 256-bit key must be used.
 In the following examples we will use this key (UTF-8 encoded):

 > **Don't copy the key**.
 Always use a secure generator to generate your own random 256 bits!